 Hue

-Located just up the coast from Danang, Hue offers a glimpse into Vietnam’s Imperial past.
+Located just up the coast from Danang, Hue offers a glimpse into Vietnam’s imperial history.
 It was the heart of the Nguyen Dynasty: the country’s final royal dynasty, which ended in 1945.
 Although large parts of the city were destroyed during the wars of the 20th century, remnants of its illustrious past are everywhere.
+You can visit the city’s historic citadel and imperial tombs alongside a local historian, and taste traditional cuisine at the former home of a Nguyen princess.
+Every two years the city hosts the Hue Festival to celebrate local heritage and culture.

 Need to know: We highly recommend a sunset cruise on the Perfume River, as well as a boat trip to Thien Mu Temple to see its iconic seven-story pagoda.